Text to Speech Button

 1. Attend Birth Fairs: Many cities and towns host birth fairs where you can meet with local birth professionals and learn about the services that they offer.
 This is a great opportunity to ask tons of questions and get to know the professionals in your area, city, or town.

 1. Consider Your Needs: When searching for birth classes and professionals, it is incredibly important to consider your own needs and preferences.
 Do you want a natural birth or are you considering in-hospital drug-facilitated pain relief options?
 Do you prefer to give birth at home, in a hospital, or at a birth center?
-Do you want a doula to support you through the process, do you want to only have your partner and a midwife present at your birth, or do you want to do your own research to prepared, or do you want to hire a group or personal childbirth educator to help support you in your preparation?
+Do you want a doula to support you through the process, do you want to only have your partner and a midwife present at your birth, do you want to do your own research to prepare, or do you want to hire a group or personal childbirth educator to help support you in your preparation?
 Understanding your needs and preferences will empower you to narrow down your searches and to find the right classes, resources, and professionals to support you through this process.

 Please be aware that finding birth classes and professionals in your area can (but not always) be a daunting task.
 With the right mindset and a little research, however, you can secure quality support and education to go through this important stage of your life more prepared.